Sabbath in Christianity: Church of Jesus Christ of Latter-day Saints

-In 1831, Joseph Smith published a revelation commanding his related movement, the formative Church of Christ (Latter Day Saints), to go to the house of prayer, offer up their sacraments, rest from their labors, and pay their devotions on the Lord's day (D&C 59:9–12).
+In 1831, Joseph Smith published a revelation commanding his related movement, the formative Church of Christ (Latter Day Saints) to go to the house of prayer, offer up their sacraments, have a day or rest, and pay their devotions on the Lord's day (D&C 59:9–12).
 Latter Day Saints believe this means performing no labor that would keep them from giving their full attention to spiritual matters (Ex.
 20:10).
 LDS prophets have described this as meaning they should not shop, hunt, fish, attend sports events, or participate in similar activities on that day.
 Elder Spencer W. Kimball wrote in his The Miracle of Forgiveness that mere idle lounging on the Sabbath does not keep the day holy, and that it calls for constructive thoughts and acts.

-Members of the Church of Jesus Christ of Latter-day Saints are encouraged to prepare their meals with "singleness of heart" on the Sabbath and believe the day is only for righteous activities (Is.
+Members of the Church of Jesus Christ of Latter-day Saints (LDS Church, informally Mormons) are encouraged to prepare their meals with "singleness of heart" on the Sabbath and believe the day is only for righteous activities (Is.
 58:13).
 In most areas of the world, Latter-day Saints worship on Sunday.

 First-day sabbatarian churches and organizations

+The sign of this Wesleyan Methodist church displays the times for the Sunday morning service of worship and Sunday evening service of worship, consistent with the historical First-day Sabbatarian doctrine of Methodism to keep the Lord's Day holy.
+The midweek Wednesday prayer service (a common Methodist observance) is indicated on the sign as well.

-The observance of the Lord's Day (Sunday) as the Christian Sabbath is known as first-day Sabbatarianism and this view was historically heralded by nonconformist denominations, such as Congregationalists, Presbyterians, Methodists, and Baptists, as well as many Episcopalians.
+The observance of the Lord's Day (Sunday) as the Christian Sabbath is known as first-day Sabbatarianism and this view was historically heralded by nonconformist denominations, such as Congregationalists, Baptists, Presbyterians, and Methodists, as well as many Episcopalians.
 First-day sabbatarianism impacted popular Western Christian culture, with influences remaining to the present day, e.g. Sunday laws.